Redundancy in Distributed Proofs: Growth-Dependent Scaling of Uniform Proof-Labeling Schemes

-Theorem~\ref{theo:universal} also tells us that, if a proof-labeling scheme is involving certificates in which the same $k$-bit sub-certificate is assigned to every node, then the size of this common sub-certificate can be drastically reduced by using a $t$-round verification procedure.
+Theorem~\ref{theo:universal} is also applicable to proof-labeling schemes where the certificates have the same sub-certificate assigned to all nodes; in this case, the size of this common sub-certificate can be drastically reduced by using a $t$-round verification procedure.
 This is particularly interesting when the size of the common sub-certificate is large compared to the size of the rest of the certificates.
-An example of such a scheme is in essence the one described in~\cite[Corollary 2.2]{KormanKP10detailed}.
-Given a parameter $k\in \Omega(\log n)$, let $\mbox{\sc iso}_k$ be the predicate on graph stating that there exist two vertex-disjoint isomorphic induced subgraphs of size~$k$ in the given graph. \ifdefined\SHORTVERSION The proof of the next corollary appears in the full version of the paper. \begin{corollary} For every $k\in\left[1,\frac{n}{2}\right]$, we have $\pls(\mbox{\sc iso}_k)=\Theta(k^2)$ bits, and, for every $t >1$, $\pls(\mbox{\sc iso}_k,t)=\widetilde{O}\left(\frac{k^2}{b(t)}\right)$. \end{corollary}
+An example of such a scheme is in essence the one described in~\cite[Corollary 2.4]{KormanKP10} for $\mbox{\sc iso}_k$.
+Given a parameter $k\in \Omega(\log n)$, let $\mbox{\sc iso}_k$ be the predicate on graph stating that there exist two vertex-disjoint isomorphic induced subgraphs of size~$k$ in the given graph.